TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/AtTheDocsServer/AboutTheUrls/Index.rst

 *  For extensions the generic url shows the highest TER version, which is something like :file:`/typo3cms/extensions/sphinx/2.4.0/` for example

-*  For other manuals SOME version is actually shown, for example :file:`/typo3cms/Manual/7.6/`, :file:`/typo3cms/Manual/8-dev/`, :file:`/typo3cms/Manual/latest/`.
-This is set up manually after public agreement on the server.
+*  For other manuals SOME version is actually shown for the generic URL like :file:`/typo3cms/Manual/`, for example :file:`/typo3cms/Manual/7.6/`, :file:`/typo3cms/Manual/8-dev/` or :file:`/typo3cms/Manual/latest/`.
+   This is set up manually after public agreement on the server via symlink.

 *  To increase clarity we are in a phase of avoiding the ambigious term "/latest/".